Lixquid/blog/20240316-reference-chmod/index.md

 Here's a small tool to generate and parse the syntax:

-<div id="symbol-tool" class="tool-container">Sorry, but this tool needs JavaScript to function.</div>
+<div id="symbol-tool" class="interactive-container">Sorry, but this section needs JavaScript to function.</div>

 <script src="./symbol-tool.ts" type="module"></script>